-Area under the ROC curve: Consider testing a detector on a set of time series.
-The False Positive Rate (FPR) of the detector is defined as the fraction of time series that the detector fires before the event of interest starts.
+Consider testing a detector on a set of time series.
+The FPR of the detector is defined as the fraction of time series that the detector fires before the event of interest starts.
 The True Positive Rate (TPR) is defined as the fraction of time series that the detector fires during the event of interest.
-A detector typically has a detection threshold that can be adjusted to trade off high TPR for low FPR and vise versa.
-By varying this detection threshold, we can generate the ROC curve which is the function of TPR against FPR.
+A detector typically has a detection threshold that can be adjusted to trade off high TPR for low FPR and vice versa.
+By varying this detection threshold, we can generate a ROC curve, which is the function of TPR against FPR.
 We use the area under the ROC for evaluating the detector accuracy.